meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ### Facets distribution

 When creating a faceted search interface it is often useful to have a count of how many results belong to each facet.
-This can be done by using `facetsDistribution` in combination with `filter` when searching.
+This can be done by using the [`facetsDistribution` search parameter](/reference/features/search_parameters.md#facets-distribution) in combination with `filter` when searching.

 ::: note
 MeiliSearch v0.21 does not differentiate between facets and filters.
 This means that, despite its name, `facetsDistribution` can be used with any attributes added to `filterableAttributes`.